THE HISTORY OF THE BAPTIST CHURCHES IN A NUTSHELL

 The fatal flaws pertaining to these positions is a church constantly dividing, which always comes with a bible only belief, leaving the ultimate interpretation of the Scriptures to each individual.
 The other is a state that is separated from the Church will always result in an anti-religious state, just as it did in America with its false democratic government which keeps out the reign of Christ as King of its society.

-After the death of Joseph Smyth in 1612, Helwys along with his companions returned to England to set up its first Baptist Church at Spitalfields, in London.
+After the death of John Smyth in 1612, Helwys along with his companions returned to England to set up its first Baptist Church at Spitalfields, in London.
 Thomas Helwys later died in 1616.

 The first two churches along with the members were known as the General Baptists for their teaching of the general atonement for all men.
 They believed in the total free will of man to choose to be saved.
 Again, they believed in pouring water in baptism until they adopted the method of immersion in 1650 by the splinter group known as the